-BIOL 101 and 102 or equivalent, plus two additional units chosen from appropriate courses at the 200 level or above
+Two additional units chosen from appropriate courses at the 300 level or above in biology and/or physics.

-Chemistry (4): CHEM 103, 104, 221, 222
+Chemistry (2: CHEM 103 and 104

 A senior research project in some area of biophysics, with advisors from both biology and physics.